 The Company recognizes gift card sales revenue at the time of redemption.
 The liability for the gift cards is established for the cash value at the time of purchase.
-The liability for outstanding gift cards was approximately \$4.3 million and \$3.6 million at January 31, 2014 and February 1, 2013, respectively, and is recorded in Accrued expenses and other liabilities.
-Through January 31, 2014, the Company has not recorded any breakage income related to its gift card program.
+The liability for outstanding gift cards was approximately \$2.5 million and \$4.3 million at January 30, 2015 and January 31, 2014, respectively, and is recorded in Accrued expenses and other liabilities.
+Estimated breakage revenue, a percentage of gift cards that will never be redeemed based on historical redemption rates, is recognized over time in proportion to actual gift card redemptions.
+For the year ended January 30, 2015, the Company recorded breakage revenue of \$2.4 million.